NorthChild/JS---Array-type-checker-/README.md

 # JS-Array Discriminator

-JS - have a prompt that feeds an array? want to keep the array following some constraints (only letters / only numbers)? here it is:
+have a prompt that feeds an array?

+want to keep the array following some constraints (only letters / only numbers)?

+here it is:

 I also include an html file so you can test and modify the code around